budilaxman/Invoice_Remainder/README.md

 Git, GitHub

-**NOTE**: Due to High volume of size i am not able to upload the videos(only frontend is uploaded) if required backendvideo i will send it.
+**NOTE**: Due to the large file size, I am unable to upload the videos (only the frontend has been uploaded).
+If the backend video is required, I will send it separately.